 Take flight with this 10 day New Zealand itinerary

-Book an Air New Zealand return fare from Singapore to Auckland, then catch domestic flights around the country.10 days
+Book an Air New Zealand return fare from Singapore to Auckland, then catch our domestic flights around the New Zealand.10 days

 Fly into Auckland, an energetic, multi-cultural city that's framed by harbours and dotted with ancient volcanic cones.
 Auckland is the fast-beating heart of a beautiful region that's full of things to see and do.
 Best of all, you easily can hop from one adventure to the next without having to travel too far.